 Gaviscon is a brand of products commonly referred to as ‘antacids’ used to manage acid reflux, also known as heartburn and indigestion.
 Heartburn happens when acid escapes from the stomach back to the esophagus (a long tube that connects the mouth and stomach), causing the following symptoms commonly:

 - Burning sensation in the lower or middle chest area

 - An unpleasant burning and irritation at the back of the throat

-Ongoing symptoms of heartburn have an umbrella term of Gastroesophageal Reflux Disease (GERD).
+Ongoing heartburn symptoms have an umbrella term for Gastroesophageal Reflux Disease (GERD).

 Differences between Gaviscon products